dat3Cph/material/docs/deepdive-1/exercises/day-1.md

 3. Handle cases where some attributes might be missing (use `Optional` to handle null values).

 This exercise will challenge your ability to work with lambda expressions, functional interfaces, and the Stream API in more complex scenarios.
 It also provides an opportunity to practice real-world data analysis tasks that often involve processing and transforming collections of data.

+## 5. Time API

+Add a `birthdate` to the `Employee` class and implement the following tasks using the Java Time API:

+5.1 Calculate the age of each employee based on their birthdate

+5.2 Calculate the average age of all employees

+5.3 Filter and display employees who have birthdays in a specific month.

+5.4 Group employees by birth month and display the count of employees in each group.

+5.5 List all employees who has a birthday in the current month.

+Check these hints for [explanations of the date and time API in Java 8](../../toolbox/java/deepdive/datetime.md).